hbedle-subsurface/attribute-selector/README.md

 - **Anyone** who has ever opened the attribute library in their interpretation software and felt slightly overwhelmed
 - **Geoscientists** starting a new seismic interpretation project who want a principled starting point for attribute selection
-- **AASPI students** learning which attributes are appropriate for which geologic problems
-- **ML practitioners** building multi-attribute seismic classification workflows who need a defensible, non-redundant input set

-No attribute expertise required, and hopefully this will get you curious to try new ones!
+No attribute expertise required.
 Every recommendation includes a plain-language explanation of what the attribute measures and why it is relevant to your situation.

 ---